JesseKPhillips/devto-challenge259-dupencoder/README.md

 ![Latest Graph](graph.png)

-The "Haskel" implementation utilizes a range based map/filter approach to detecting duplicates.
+The "Haskell" implementation utilizes a range based map/filter approach to detecting duplicates.

 The "PHP" implementation utilizes a nested loop apporach to intentify that the character occurs again.